Weak equilibria of a mean-field market model under asymmetric information: Meyer-Zheng space

 \section{Meyer-Zheng space}

-We recall here some results about the Meyer-Zheng topology which are used in the paper.
-For a more complete account we refer to \cite[\S 3.2.2]{carmona2018probabilistic2}.
-The Meyer-Zheng topology on $\mathcal{M}([0,T], \R)$ is that of convergence in $dt$-measure for functions from $[0,T]$ to $\R$.
+We recall here some results about the Meyer-Zheng topology which are used in the paper, referring to \cite[\S 3.2.2]{carmona2018probabilistic2} for a more complete account.
+The Meyer-Zheng topology on $\mathcal{M}([0,T], \R)$ is the topology of convergence in $dt$-measure for functions from $[0,T]$ to $\R$.
 The set $\mathcal{M}([0,T], \R)$ is a Polish space with the metric